Doctoral Oral Examination Procedures

 Academic Head refers to the head of the academic unit in which the candidate is enrolled or their nominee.

-AH Nominee is a member of the (Oral) Examination Committee nominated by the Academic Head on the basis that they have knowledge of the general field of the submitted work, but not necessarily of the topic of the submitted work, and will normally be a staff member of the University.
+AH Nominee is a member of the (oral) Examination Committee nominated by the Academic Head on the basis that they have knowledge of the general field of the thesis, but not necessarily of the thesis topic, and will normally be an academic staff member of the University with a contractual obligation to undertake research.

 Associate Dean/Director (Postgraduate Research) refers to the person carrying out the role of the Associate Dean/Director (Postgraduate Research) under the Doctoral Examination Procedures.